-Also you should have your ring numbered, the diamond’s certificate number can be laser inscribed on the side of the stone.
-The inscription is visible under magnification and don’t affect the ring value.
+Also, you should have your ring numbered, the diamond’s certificate number can be laser inscribed on the side of the stone.
+The inscription is visible under magnification and doesn’t affect the ring value.
 Some insurance carriers give policy discounts on inscribed diamonds.

 Buying An Engagement Ring On A Budget